You decided to take the plunge into owning your shop! Congratulations. Now, you’ve got a ton of work to do!

 - Billboards can be helpful to an opening business when appropriately utilized.
 Be thoughtful and considerate about what you include on your billboard.
 Maybe share a car care tip from your mechanic and put their face on the billboard.
 Make yourself known and valuable to the community.
 Don’t focus on being sales-y at this time.
 Just focus on brand awareness and letting folks know you’re in town.
 Offer an incentive to come in.
 Do you offer free popcorn or cookies?
 Will you check tire pressure or fluid levels for free during this introductory period leading up to when you open?

 - Radio.
 I’ve heard the good, the bad, and the ugly regarding radio.
 Like any marketing, this can be a massive waste of money if not done thoughtfully, with a goal and a way to measure it.
 One way we’ve loved using radio is by having the radio personality do live endorsements.
 These are often more expensive, but when the personality talking about you has a solid following, they trust them.
 They think of their personality as a friend and believe what they say.

 - Direct Mail piece to the community.
 Introduce yourself to the surrounding area!

-- Promote Grand Opening with press release
+- Promote Grand Opening with a press release

-- Ad in local paper>
+- Ad in the local paper

 - Post in local/community FB groups